 The Stylefinder blender is used to create fluid and smooth transitions or to lighten up colors you are using.
 You will need to use the blender immediately after you lay down your pigment from the art marker.

 I'll bet you have heard of these art markers before.
-Long toted as some of the best art markers, Uni Posca markers are well known in the industry for their ease of use and high-quality graphic effects and high pigment loads.
+Long known as some of the best art markers, Uni Posca markers are well known in the industry for their ease of use and high-quality graphic effects and high pigment loads.

 Uni Posca is an art marker that is used by both professionals and amateurs as the inks are super highly pigmented.